Code-Institute-Submissions/berill98-cabinlove_NovResub/README.md

 ## Acknowledgments

-My mentor Tim for his support and advice.
+My mentor Tim for his support, advice and feedback.